Fees and key information

 Make a difference to the criminal justice, national and international security sectors, while having the opportunity to enhance your career on this professional doctorate programme.

-Aimed at people working within the criminal justice and security sector, you’ll combine your professional experience with new research into a particular area of interest to you.
+This part-time distance learning course is aimed at people working within the criminal justice and security sector, you’ll combine your professional experience with new research into a particular area of interest to you.
 We’re particularly interested in applications if you want to further the social justice agenda within your field of expertise or professional experience.

 The Crime, Policy and Security Prof Doc combines your professional experience with an academic desire to develop sector specific expertise, influence public policy and ultimately effect change.